mighty1231/screpl/README.md

 ## Contribution Guide

-You may make your own plugin, but also you can contribute to this project.
+You can contribute to this project.
 Check [contribution guide](CONTRIBUTING.md).

 ## LICENSE